cpressey/LCF-style-ND/README.md

 In a Fitch-style proof, the assumption labels are replaced by nested boxes.
-We can probably do that here as well, but it seems to be a less good match with common language constructs, than `let` is for capturing the idea of proof steps.
+We can probably do that here as well, but it will probably be a poor match with Python's language constructs.
+We may need to introduce some pseudo-code to explain how it relates to lexical scope.

 _TO BE CONTINUED_

 [The IEP article on Natural Deduction]: https://iep.utm.edu/nat-ded/
 [Parse, don't Validate]: https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/
 [Information Hiding in Scheme]: https://github.com/cpressey/Information-Hiding-in-Scheme
+[employ some contortions to achieve encapsulation]: https://github.com/cpressey/Information-Hiding-in-Scheme
 [The LCF Approach to Theorem Proving]: https://www.cl.cam.ac.uk/~jrh13/slides/manchester-12sep01/slides.pdf